 You can compare the difference between IMAP4 and POP3 in the table below.

 Server Resource Usage

 Mobile User Experience

-A user uses the SMTP protocol when sending e-mail.
-SMTP also establishes a connection between two servers.
-However, when the user wants to receive e-mail from the E-mail server, it uses the IMAP and POP3 protocols.
-The POP3 protocol is widely used because of the increased use of mobile devices.
+A user uses the SMTP protocol when sending an e-mail.
+SMTP also establishes a connection between the two servers.
+However, when the user wants to receive e-mail from the e-mail server, it uses IMAP4 and POP3.
+With the widespread use of mobile devices, POP3 has become a more preferred method.
 Thanks for following us!